 Can you imagine yourself retired?
 What does that look like?
 Now ask yourself, what do you have to do to make this a reality?

 An IRA is a great way to start or supplement a retirement plan.
-For the context of this conversation, we will explore a scenario with a forty year old who is working for a company that does not offer a 401(k) plan as an option.
-In this case an IRA is the next best alternative to start on a path for retirement.
-At forty, you are able to contribute a maximum of $5,500 a year to your IRA.
-That is approximately $15.00 a day or two café vanilla frappuccino blended coffees.
-And just think if you cut down on your frappuccinos intake you can save yourself 860 calories a day too.
-In all seriousness, $15.00 a day can make a big difference now as you plan for what is to come.
-Yes, retirement is coming whether you want to admit it or not.
+For the context of this conversation, we will explore a scenario with a forty-year-old who is working for a company that does not offer a 401(k) plan as an option.
+In this case, an IRA is the next best alternative to start on a path for retirement.

-Now let me put the whip cream on top of your frappuccino.
-The goal with retirement is not to spend the capital, but to live off the dividends or interest of the accumulation of the capital.
-At this phase of the conversation your investment selection and attention to detail of your retirement plan, we are going to assume that you were able to accumulate $560,000 over 25 years.
-This means that every year at a 10% yielding investment you would have $56,000 in tax free income.
+Now let me put the whip cream on top of your artisan coffee.
+The goal with retirement is not to spend the capital, but to live off the dividends or interest of the accumulated capital.
+At this phase, assuming that you were able to accumulate $390,000 over 25 years, every year at a 10% yielding investment you would have $39,000 in tax-free income.

 So, put down the coffee and pay attention to your retirement plan.